PluginDx/docs/integrations/magento-2.md

 ## Overview

-PluginDx goes directly inside your extension.
+PluginDx goes directly inside your Magento 2 extension.
 Here's a high-level view of the framework:

 #### Model/Plugindx/Report.php